 - The purpose of this policy is to set out ANZACATA's expectations in regard to the appropriate usage of its social media channels.
 ANZACATA owns and has control over its own ANZACATA Facebook Page, its ANZACATA Official Closed Members Group along with its LinkedIn page and Instagram account.
 All these accounts are Administrator controlled meaning that the Executive Team monitors Posts in these accounts.
 Only those officially designated by ANZACATA have the authorization to speak on behalf of the company.
-Henceforth, all posts will need to be submitted to the administrator before they are publicly posted on all ANZACATA sites.
+All posts need to be submitted to the administrator before they are publicly posted on all ANZACATA sites.

 - The ANAZACATA Code of Ethics, Standards of Professional Practices provide the foundation for ANZACATA's policies and guidelines for social media activity.
 The same principles and guidelines that apply to members' activities in general, as found in the Code of Ethics, and Standards of Professional Practices apply to members' activities online.